 Paralegals and IT staff that support Legal Departments involved in an eDiscovery process are heavily burdened by their urgent collection requests.
 Data resides in too many different electronic formats, repository types and locations to be forensically (deep) searched, and data in the Cloud cannot be downloaded quickly enough.
-This heavy burden results in rushed over-collection and processing errors, causing increased stress, expensive delays and unnecessary high review costs.
+This burden results in hasty over-collection and processing errors, causing increased stress, expensive delays and unnecessary high review costs.

 Benefits of 'ZyLAB Preservation Vault'

 - Selected data is pre-processed and ready for eDiscovery.

 - All technical errors will have been solved at ingestion, so eDiscovery collections can be done quickly and without interruption.

 - Collection and processing will be easier and won’t require the need for constant IT Department intervention.